DeepRegNet/DeepReg/docs/source/docs/configuration.md

   format: "nifti"
   type: "paired" # one of "paired", "unpaired" or "grouped"
   labeled: true
-  sample_label: "first" # one of "first", "sample", "all" or None
+  sample_label: "sample" # one of "sample", "all" or None
 ```

 In the case the `labeled` argument is false, the sample_label is unused, but still must